pierremgagnon/simple-secured-container/README.md

 This container will run web image, use web hostname (used in previous reverse proxy config), will only be connected to the backend networks and will not expose any port to the outside.
 Indeed we secure network protocols by having internal proxy->web communication occuring internally and on a dedicated docker network.

-Theses networks defined in this section:
+Theses networks are defined in this section:
 ```networks:
   frontend:
   backend: